opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 123    The only means by which the plaintiff could have known that the defendant understood the OCBC Mortgage and agreed to be bound by the obligations thereunder were the signed Letter of Confirmation and the Form of Confirmation and Consent.
 The Letter of Confirmation and the Form of Confirmation and Consent both stated in unequivocal terms that the defendant understood the terms of the OCBC Mortgage and that she had agreed to be liable for the obligations thereunder (see \[20\] to \[25\] above).

 124    In that light, I find that there is no way for the plaintiff to know the defendant’s state of mind when the defendant executed the OCBC Mortgage and signed the Letter of Confirmation and the Form of Confirmation and Consent.
 Thus the plaintiff would not have suspected anything was amiss, if any.
 Given the Instructions issued to the Third Party, it is reasonable for the plaintiff to rely on the signed OCBC Mortgage, the Letter of Confirmation and the Form of Confirmation and Consent as unequivocal representations by the defendant that the defendant understood and agreed to be bound by the OCBC Mortgage and that the Third Party had followed the Instructions properly.
 The plaintiff was one step removed from the saga which was what transpired during the execution of the OCBC Mortgage.
 Hence, it is inaccurate for the defendant to allege that the plaintiff knew that the defendant was not properly advised.
 There was no way for the plaintiff to know this.
-Therefore, I reject the defendant’s argument that the plaintiff had come with unclean hands.[\[note: 86\]](#Ftn_86)
+Therefore, I reject the defendant’s argument that the plaintiff had come with unclean hands.[^86]

 125    I shall now address the defendant’s second argument which is that it is inequitable for the plaintiff to invoke estoppel because it has failed to fulfil its duty towards the defendant under _Etridge_ and the _Code of Consumer Banking Practice_.
 On this, I find that _Etridge_ is not applicable in this case.
-The defendant acknowledges that she has not pleaded undue influence nor is she raising it[\[note: 87\]](#Ftn_87).
+The defendant acknowledges that she has not pleaded undue influence nor is she raising it[^87].
 But she submits that TPW1 should have exercised greater care in his discharge of his duty to explain to her as the defendant was the wife of Mr Kung, the director of the borrower Company and she had no beneficiary interest in the OCBC Mortgage.
 I shall discuss this at length below at \[136\] onwards.
 However, for the purpose of this issue it suffices for me to highlight that the defendant takes no issue with the OCBC Mortgage if the liability is limited to the Property.
 If this was the defendant’s case she would not have alleged that TPW1 had failed to discharge his duty diligently.
 Therefore, it appears that her grievance against TPW1 that he had failed to alert her that the OCBC Mortgage was an all-moneys mortgage may have been an afterthought.

 126    I further find that the plaintiff’s practice of issuing the Instructions to the Third Party and requiring the Third Party to furnish certain confirmations pursuant to the Instructions (see above at \[118\] to \[120\]) were sufficient safeguards for the plaintiff to ensure that the defendant and other mortgagors were sufficiently and adequately advised as to the nature and terms of the mortgage documents they were executing.
 Thus, the defendant continues to be liable to the plaintiff under the OCBC Mortgage on the principle of equitable estoppel.